-Overall, both CMIP5 and CMIP6 reproduced the observed seasonal cycle well, with dry biases in East Asia and the three subregions.
+Overall, both CMIP5 and CMIP6 reproduced the observed seasonal cycle well, with dry biases in East Asia and the

+- three subregions.
 Of the two, the CMIP6 model generally improved the precipitation simulation of the monsoon band, particularly in terms of its northward migration.
 The projected enhanced precipitation is consistent with the findings of previous studies (Chen et al., 2021; Jiang et al., 2020; Xin et al., 2020).
-Therein, the improved performance of the CMIP6 model was ascribed to its use of a higher spatial resolution (Chen et al., 2021; Jiang et al., 2020) and its expression of smaller SST biases over the Northwestern Pacific Ocean (Xin et al., 2020).

-To illustrate the details of projected changes in precipitation over East Asia and its three subregions, Figure 3 presents the northward migration and peak time of the monsoon band for our selected three future periods.
+Therein, the improved performance of the CMIP6 model was ascribed to its use of a higher spatial resolution (Chen et al., 2021; Jiang et al., 2020) and its expression of smaller SST biases over the Northwestern Pacific Ocean (Xin et al., 2020). - To illustrate the details of projected changes in precipitation over East Asia and its three subregions, Figure 3 presents the northward migration and peak time of the monsoon band for our selected three future periods.
 The CMIP6 models projected, using three SSP and RCP scenarios, that precipitation will increase during both the northward migration and peak time of the monsoon band over East Asia and its three subregions.
-Generally, the change in precipitation rate was dependent on different emission scenarios and the length of the future period; precipitation was projected to increase appreciably under higher emission scenarios and over long-term periods.
-The uncertainty range was also the widest in the higher-emission scenario and over the long-term period.
+Generally, the change in precipitation rate was dependent on different emission scenarios and the future period; precipitation was projected to increase appreciably under higher emission scenarios and over long-term periods.
+The uncertainty range was also the widest in the higher-emission scenario and over the long-term - 200 period.

-Under SSP1-2.6, SSP2-4.5, and SSP5-8.5, precipitation was projected to increase over the long-term in our East Asian domain by 9.8% (4.56-15.0% for the ±1 standard deviation range), 10.4% (4.67-16.40%), and 16.4% (8.24-24.65%), respectively, during the northward migration of the monsoon band, and by 9.4% (0.89-18.0%), 9.7% (2.93.0-16.54%), and 12.9% (3.57-22.42%), respectively, during the peak time (Fig. 3).3, see Table 1 for detailed projection values).
-Compared to CMIP5, CMIP6 generally projected stronger precipitation increases, particularly under high-emission scenario.
-For both the northward migration and peak time of the monsoon, more than two-thirds of the models agreed on the positive sign of the precipitation change, implying that most models could projectindicating robust changes over long-term periods.
-Overall, the precipitation projections of the However, the inter-model variability differed significantly between CMIP5 and CMIP6 models were similar.
-Precipitation change.
-In CMIP6, peak time exhibited larger variability than that during the northward monsoon band-migration tended to be larger than that of-period.
-In contrast, CMIP5 showed higher variability for the northward migration than for the peak time in future.
-Additionally, uncertainty ranges were generally larger in CMIP5 models, particularly in lower-emission scenarios of climate change projected by both CMIPs, except for the (RCP2.6 scenario.
-However, in CMIP6, inter-model variability for peak time precipitation was larger than that projected for the period of northward migration of the monsoon band. vs. SSP1-2.6), suggesting greater inter-model consistency in CMIP6 projections.
+Under SSP1-2.6, SSP2-4.5, and SSP5-8.5, precipitation was projected to increase over the long-term in our East Asian domain by 9.8% (4.6-15.0% for the ± 1 standard deviation range), 10.4% (4.7-16.0%), and 16.4% (8.4-24.5%), respectively, during the northward migration of the monsoon band, and by 9.4% (0.9-18.0%), 9.7% (3.0-16.4%), and 12.9% (3.7-22.2%), respectively, during the peak time (Fig. 3, see Table 1 for detailed projection values).
+Compared to CMIP5, CMIP6 generally

+- 205 projected stronger precipitation increases, particularly under high-emission scenario.
+For both the northward migration and peak time of the monsoon, more than two-thirds of the models agreed on the positive sign of the precipitation change, indicating robust long-term projections.
+However, the inter-model variability differed significantly between CMIP5 and CMIP6.
+In CMIP6, peak time exhibited larger variability than that during the northward migration period.
+In contrast, CMIP5 showed higher variability for the northward migration than for the peak time.
+Additionally, uncertainty ranges were generally larger in - 210 CMIP5 models, particularly in lower-emission scenarios (RCP2.6 vs. SSP1-2.6), suggesting greater inter-model consistency in CMIP6 projections.